hishizuka/pizero_bikecomputer/doc/thingsboard_setup.md

 1. Make sure Speed, Heart rate, or Power has a usable value.
 2. Start recording.
 3. Open **Menu > Connectivity > Live Track** and enable **ThingsBoard**.
 4. Wait for the next upload.
-The normal telemetry interval is 180 seconds.
+The normal network interval is 180 seconds.
 5. In ThingsBoard, open the device's **Latest telemetry** view and confirm the keys listed below.
 6. Open the dashboard and confirm the values and recorded track.